DIAGNijmegen/website-content/content/pages/projects/ai-brachial-plexus-segmentation-2.md

 It’s essential to recognise ultrasound anatomy when performing nerve blocks, however this may sometimes be hampered by patients’ habitus.

-In this research line, we aim to develop, validate and deploy algorithms that assist in the interpretation of ultrasound imaging for brachial plexus blockade.
-This research line is led by [member/rob-tolboom].

-Click on the cards below to learn more about the various projects.
+## Aim
+In this study we will attempt to use the dataset of ultrasound images depicting the brachial plexus to train an U-net model in order to identify the region of interest in these images, which may potentially be used in clinical practise.

+Primary objective:
+1. Train an U-net deep learning model using the dataset and teach it to properly identify the brachial plexus